USS Liberty incident: Air and sea attacks

 After coming under fire, the torpedo boats returned fire with their cannons, killing Libertys helmsman.
 The torpedo boats then launched five torpedoes at the Liberty.
 At 12:35Z (14:35 local time) one torpedo hit Liberty on the starboard side forward of the superstructure, creating a 39 ft wide hole in what had been a cargo hold converted to the ship's research spaces and killing 25 servicemen, almost all of them from the intelligence section, and wounding dozens.
 It has been said the torpedo hit a major hull frame that absorbed much of the energy; crew members reported that if the torpedo had missed the frame the Liberty would have split in two.
 The other four torpedoes missed the ship.

 The torpedo boats then closed in and strafed the ship's hull with their cannons and machine guns.
 According to some crewmen, the torpedo boats fired at damage control parties and sailors preparing life rafts for launch.
 (See disputed details below.)
 A life raft which floated from the ship was picked up by T-203 and found to bear U.S. Navy markings.
 T-204 then circled Liberty, and Oren spotted the designation GTR-5, but saw no flag.
+A CIA report from the following days stated the aircraft attack began at 15:05, and the torpedo boat attack began at 15:25, with the last attack on the Liberty occurred at 15:28, with the Israeli forces terminating their attack after the torpedo hit as they believed the ship was sinking.
 It took until 15:30 to establish the ship's identity.
 Shortly before the Libertys identity was confirmed, the Saratoga launched eight aircraft armed with conventional weapons towards Liberty.
 After the ship's identity was confirmed, the General Staff was notified and an apology was sent to naval attaché Castle.
 The aircraft approaching Liberty were recalled to the Saratoga.